What's being done to stop adults' misbehavior at youth soccer games

 He says most of the parents are well-behaved.
 "It's just that small percentage that cause problems.
 I'm here so that if something like that happens, I can reinforce that he did the right thing and, if necessary, I'll wander over to the other side to talk to the miscreants," he smiles.

-Adults lose their cool at games partly because they can, says Tim Farrey, executive director of the Aspen Institute's Sports and Society Program.
+Adults lose their cool at games partly because they can, says Tom Farrey, executive director of the Aspen Institute's Sports and Society Program.

 "We need to empower referees and umpires to kick them out of games and hold coaches and teams accountable for the bad behavior of parents," says Farrey.
 "Right now, there's just not much disincentive for parents to do this.
 If parents knew that their behavior was going to hurt their team or hurt their child in some way, then maybe they're going to dial it down."